rastapasta/foodsharing/README.md

 * Group Conversation members
   * Photo and name of group members
   * Tap on list item -> navigate to profile of foodsaver

+* Notifications (bells)
+  * Handle/display all supported bell types in (bilingual)
+  * Pull to refresh
+  * Refreshed as well via Websocket signal
+  * Swipe right to display delete button
+  * Delete button -> triggers delete via API and removes bell
+  * Touch -> opens correlating URL in Browser (or in-app profile if friend request)
+  * As soon as item got touched, read notification is sent via API

 * Profile
   * Screen scrape (until rest interface exists) of stats/information